Best Medicare Advantage Plans in Washington, D.C. (2026)

 Our Methodology: How We Ranked Washington, D.C.'s Best Medicare Advantage Plans

-• Star Ratings (40%): CMS star ratings measure plan quality across categories such as care effectiveness, customer service, and member satisfaction.
-The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
-Plans with higher ratings earn better scores in our analysis.
+• Star Ratings (40%): CMS star ratings score plan quality across care effectiveness, customer service and member satisfaction.
+The Overall Star Rating combines Part C and Part D scores on a one-to-five scale.
+Higher ratings score higher in our analysis.

 About Mark Fitzpatrick